Partners and Funders

 - share our project outcomes and social policy issue findings

 - identify common trends across the partners

 - explore key areas that impact on rural isolation and financial wellbeing

 - offer the opportunity to shape the development and delivery of our services.

 We know there are a lot of pressures on individual’s time so we keep the meetings short; 2 hours and we are keen to make them a valuable, enjoyable and thought provoking experience.
 We produce a summary report recording the discussion.

 At the last Transition Stakeholder Forum meeting on the 6th February 2019, we asked if everyone was inspired to work more closely and a 100% said yes.

-Our team will continue to organise Stakeholder Forums and regularly attend partner events and set up information stands and join team meetings to talk, listen, exchange good practice and answer questions about benefits, money capability and debt prevention; explaining what advice services are available and how to access them.
+Our team will continue to organise Stakeholder Forums and regularly attend partner events and set up information stands or join team meetings to talk, listen, exchange good practice, answer questions about benefits, money capability, debt prevention, explain what advice services are available and how to access them.

 Navigate work with a wide range of statutory and voluntary sector organisations and believe strongly that partnership work adds value to the activities and communities we work with; building the financial resilience of individuals and reducing the stress and anxiety of many enabling them to open the door to greater community engagement and improved wellbeing.